Reeds Lake Trail in EGR has a Pretty Park, Lake Views and is Great for a Big Run

 Pro-Tips to Make the Most of Your Visit to Reeds Lake

 The trails are largely stroller-friendly (especially a jogging stroller) and a welcomed retreat for dogs.
-The paths are primarily paved and welcoming to your four-legged friends.

 Be prepared for heavy traffic on beautiful days…and moderate traffic on mediocre days.
 It’s always a little busy, but worth weathering a few new friends to explore.